RAF Coastal Command during World War II: Battle of Britain

 The Beaufort was too fast for the torpedoes available, so new tactics had to be developed and the aircraft was restricted to mine-laying or bombing missions.
 It was soon grounded for other reasons.
 After No. 22 Squadron carried out more trials, it began operations on 31 August 1940.
 On 11 September a torpedo attack succeeded in hitting a 6,000 ton freighter.
-On 17 September No. 22, 53 and 57 Squadron sank a 1,600 ton freighter in Cherbourg harbour.
+On 17 September Nos.
+22, 53 and 57 Squadrons sank a 1,600 ton freighter in Cherbourg harbour.
 An E-boat was also destroyed and oil tanks were also set ablaze and burned uncontrollably for several days.
 The cost was a single Beaufort.

 Other notable actions included strikes on convoys by No. 42 Squadron RAF.
 On 10 October it attacked heavily defended convoys off Cherbourg, Dieppe and Le Havre.
 A 2,500 ton German transport was sunk and one enemy fighter was destroyed, but the squadron lost 66 percent of its aircraft that embarked on the mission.
-No. 217 took part in attacks on Luftwaffe airfields in France, and Nos.
+No. 217 Squadron took part in attacks on Luftwaffe airfields in France, and Nos.
 224, 269 and 42 Squadrons made attacks on Norwegian rail targets late in the year.
 Anti-barge operations were also carried out.
 These ships were to transport German Army units to Britain.
 On 13 September, they carried out another large raid on the Channel ports, sinking 80 large barges in the port of Ostend.
 Some 84 barges were sunk in Dunkirk after another raid on 17 September and by 19 September, almost 200 barges had been sunk.